ryan-roemer/node-sunny/docs/index.md

 ### Strong bias for "one-shot" requests.
 Most cloud operations can be performed with a single HTTP request.
-However, many cloud client libraries add in extra HTTP calls along the day for say a blob file GET request (perhaps first requesting an authorization URL, checking the container path for existence, etc.).
+However, many cloud client libraries add in extra HTTP calls along the way for say a blob file GET request (perhaps first requesting an authorization URL, checking the container path for existence, etc.).